luord/luord.github.io/content/Engineering/stories.md

 With that rough outline, we have an idea for three stories, because at this stage is better to restrict stories to use cases[^cases].
 The stories mentioned here are deliberately vague on the tech stack because I want this to be applicable for as many developers as possible.

 Create User from email
-: Create an interface adapter[^flask] that receives an email and triggers the Use case Create User from email, it should then pass the instance of the User domain model returned to the database repository.[^postgres]

-: This use case creates an instance of the User domain model using this email and returns it to the adapter.
+: Create an Use Case that accepts raw data as well as a data repository[^postgres] and creates an instance of the User domain model using the raw data.
+It then passes this data to the repository for creation.

+: Create an interface adapter[^flask] that receives data (including email) submitted by an user and passes it to the aforementioned Use Case, alongside the database repository.

 : Create a view[^web] that allows the user to submit this data to the adapter.[^server]

 Create User from third party
 : Create an interface adapter that gathers data (including email) about an user sent from third parties[^dance].
-It passes this data to the create user Use Case and submits the returned model to the database repository.[^clean]
+It passes this data to the create user Use Case alongside the database repository.[^clean]

-: This use case creates an instance of the User domain model using this data and returns it to the adapter.

 : Create a view that allows the user to go through the third party communication cycle.

 Send email on user creation
-: Edit use creation adapters so that they continue upon successful user creation (from signal returned by the database repository) and then trigger a new Use Case "Send Confirmation Email".
+: Edit Create User Use case so that, upon successful storage, calls a new Use Case.

-: This Use Case is in charge of returning an email (or a template), as well as the data needed to send it (in this case the User email).
+: This new Use Case is in charge of sending the body and addressee of an email to an email sender interface adapter.[^flow]

-: Create an interface adapter that uses the data produced by the  use case and sends it to an external queue[^celery], in the form of a message, that should send the email.[^flow]
+: Create an interface adapter that uses the data produced by the  use case and sends it to an external queue[^celery], in the form of a message, that should send the email.

 These stories are somewhat vague, and that is deliberate.
 I don't want to restrict—and not only because I would be restricting myself—and details of implementation are what code reviews and tests are for.
 The one exception I make on not specifying implementation is regarding the tech stack itself: it's such a big decision that all developers are benefitted if the stack is clear[^caveat].